primait/domain-sres-tech-challenge/README.md

 This repo contains the template of a working Python application, to be used as starting point for the tech challenge candidates should do during the hiring process for a Domain SRE position.

-The application is exposing three essential endpoints:
+The application is exposing two essential endpoints:
 - `GET /users`: Retrieve a list of all users.
 - `POST /user`: Enable the creation of a new user
-- `POST /upload`: Providing an image of the user as avatar in an S3 bucket.

 Additionally, you'll find a `/swagger` endpoint with a Swagger exposed, in order to provide documentation for the APIs and a UI for testing.